Is Adoption Right For You?

 We Are Here to Help

 Beginnings has been working with Canadian families since 1985.
-We are a well-funded, private adoption agency licensed by the Ministry of Children and Youth Services to provide adoption services in Ontario.
+We are a private adoption agency licensed by the Ministry of Children, Community and Social Services to provide adoption services in Ontario.
 Beyond Ontario, we can provide adoption services on a case by case basis in provinces and territories that have provision for private adoption.

 Adoption Registration Form

 If you would like to register to adopt through Beginnings please fill out the Adoption Registration form below and send it in with the registration fee of $150.
 You can either mail it to the Hamilton office with a cheque, or email it to email@example.com and call the office to pay the fee over the phone on a credit card.
 We also require a copy of your completed homestudy and any homestudy updates.

 For information on fees and costs, please contact Beginnings Family Services at 1.877.528.6665 or Contact Us.

 We believe that birth parents are significant people in the lives of children.
 Open adoption is a way of honouring that significance and making those connections accessible to the adopted child.

 We ask all our prospective adoptive individuals/couples to learn about and become comfortable with open adoption as part of their process of preparing to adopt through Beginnings.

 Open adoption involves ongoing communication and contact between the birth parent(s) and the adoptive family, including the child.
 This can take the form of letters, emails, phone calls or visits.
 The amount of contact is negotiated and varies from one adoption to another.
 Open adoption is good for the adopted child as it allows him or her to maintain relationships with important people in his life; as he or she grows older, open adoption allows access to information about his or her origins and background.